1980 Ford Thunderbird coupe

 Standard power for 1980 was a Windsor 118 bhp 4.2 liter/255 ci V8 with a Motorcraft two-barrel carburetor paired with a SelectShift three-speed automatic transmission.
 Powertrain upgrades were available: buyers could specify a $150 131 bhp 4.9 liter/302 ci V8 with a two-barrel carburetor and could then add a $133 automatic overdrive transmission (with that engine only).

-With the standard powertrain, 0-60 took about 15 seconds in the 3,100-pound car—the best powertrain combination dropped that time to a far more respectable 12 seconds.
-Mileage was 18 city/26 highway by the standards of the day—with a 17.5-gallon gas tank, a Thunderbird owner could expect a range of about 345 miles with a 10% fuel reserve.
+With the standard powertrain, 0-60 mph took about 15 seconds in the 3,100-pound car—the best powertrain combination dropped that time to a far more respectable 11.1 seconds.
+Mileage was 18 city/26 highway by the day’s standards—with a 17.5-gallon gas tank, a Thunderbird owner could expect a range of 285 to 310 miles with a 10% fuel reserve.

-Standard exterior and mechanical equipment on the $6,816 base Thunderbird (about $22,400 in today’s dollars) included variable ratio power rack-and-pinion steering, power brakes, a Thunderbird hood ornament with color-coordinated insert, full wheel covers, and P185/75R14 black sidewall tires on 14-inch wheels.
+Standard exterior and mechanical equipment on the $6,816 base Thunderbird (about $29,400 in today’s dollars) included variable ratio power rack-and-pinion steering, power front disc/rear drum brakes, a Thunderbird hood ornament with color-coordinated insert, full wheel covers, and P185/75R14 black sidewall tires on 14-inch wheels.
 Inside, a tweed cloth-and-vinyl Flight Bench seat, a day/night inside mirror, an electric clock, and an AM radio were all standard.

-Moving up to the $10,424 Town Landau (approximately $34,200 now) added a lot of equipment, including cast aluminum wheels, dual remote control mirrors, interval windshield wipers, velour cloth split front bench seat, six-way power driver’s seat, SelectAire air conditioning, power windows, power lock group, tilt steering wheel, and an AM/FM stereo radio.
+Moving up to the $10,424 Town Landau (approximately $44,900 now) added a lot of equipment, including dual remote control mirrors, interval windshield wipers, and TR-type wide oval low-profile white sidewall radial tires on cast aluminum wheels.
+Inside, a velour cloth split front bench seat, six-way power driver’s seat, SelectAire air conditioning, power windows, power lock group, tilt steering wheel, and an electronic AM/FM stereo radio were included.

-The top of the line Silver Anniversary edition ($12,172 then, $39,900 now) added the 4.9 liter engine, the automatic overdrive transmission, Keyless Entry System, a patterned luxury cloth split front bench seat, leather-wrapped steering wheel, fingertip speed control, a power antenna, and turbine-spoke cast aluminum wheels.
+The top-of-the-line Silver Anniversary edition ($12,172 then, $52,400 now) added the 4.9 liter engine, the automatic overdrive transmission, Keyless Entry System, and a power antenna.
+Inside, Silver Anniversary buyers got a patterned luxury cloth split front bench seat, a leather-wrapped steering wheel, Fingertip Speed Control, and—of course—all kinds of Silver Anniversary badging.

 To say the market was not ready for the 1980 Thunderbird is a distinct understatement.
 Despite a much better level of standard equipment, the Thunderbird was only five inches longer than the plebian Fairmont.
 Sales of Ford’s halo model collapsed: dropping from 284,141 in 1979 to 156,803 in 1980, and losing almost a full percentage point of sales during a year when none of the main General Motors competitors in the personal luxury coupe market had more than a facelift.